zunstraal/J-Co-Project/languageSpecification/saveAs.md

-# Save As command
+# Save As instruction
 Allows to save the *current collection*:
  1. in the Intermediate Results database;
- 2. in a NoSQL repository previuosly declared by means of the [Use DB](/languageSpecification/useDb.md) command.
+ 2. in a NoSQL repository previuosly declared by means of the [Use DB](/languageSpecification/useDb.md) instruction.

 ## EBNF Notation